Since China expelled miners in the summer of 2021, North America has undoubtedly become the computing hub securing the bitcoin network.

 For this reason, we have visualized a mining power capacity distribution map in North America based on the region’s most recent financial statements and investor presentations of public mining companies.

-The data comes from 17 public mining companies: Argo, Applied Digital, Bitfarms, Bit Mining, Cipher, CleanSpark, Core Scientific, Digihost, Greenidge, HIVE, Hut8, Iris Energy, Mawson, Riot, Stronghold, and Terawulf.
+The data comes from 20 public mining companies: Argo, Applied Digital, Bitdeer, Bitfarms, Bit Mining, Cipher, CleanSpark, Core Scientific, Digihost, Galaxy Digital, Greenidge, HIVE, Hut8, Iris Energy, Mawson, Riot, Rhodium, Stronghold, Terawulf and USBTC.

 As for the geographical distribution, while the states of Texas and Georgia are taking the top two spots, many other states and provinces also accounted for significant shares.
-To put things into perspective, we would point out that in the past, bitcoin hashrate was mostly located in just two Chinese provinces — Xinjiang and Sichuan.
-Prior to China’s crackdown in 2021, Xinjiang alone was said to have two gigawatts of mining capacity.
+To put things into perspective, we would point out that prior to China’s crackdown in 2021, Xinjiang alone was said to have 2 GW of mining capacity.

-This map will be updated approximately every three months based on the quarterly filings of public mining companies.
+This map will be updated approximately every six months based on filings of public mining companies.
 If you think we are missing any notable data points, please email us at firstname.lastname@example.org.